JayCuthrell/fudge-org-eleventy-excellent-4.3.3/src/posts/hot-fudge-daily/sunday/hot-fudge-sunday-for-2025-08-10.md

 ## ✅ Final Thoughts Friday for 2025-08-08
-I believe the biggest story this week was electrical power grid resilience and the law within data center friendly states like Texas.
+I believe the biggest story this week was electrical power grid resilience and the law within datacenter friendly states like Texas.

 https://www.techmeme.com/250807/p47#a250807p47

-In modern data center site selection, the electrical power grid has become increasingly important.
+In modern datacenter site selection, the electrical power grid has become increasingly important.
 However, the ability to self-generate power in the form of on-site generation is becoming essential to operational excellence.

 ## 🔮 Sneak Peak Saturday for 2025-08-09
 Friday arrives and the bury begins, or was it stage craft with storytelling savvy?